muddymudskipper/documentation.eccenca.com/docs/automate/cmemc-command-line-interface/command-reference/admin/index.md

 ```

-Please be aware that this command can reveal secrets, which you do not want to have in log files or on the screen.
+Please be aware that this command can reveal secrets which you do not want to have in log files or on the screen.